Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: From Ensembles to Cascades

 \section{From Ensembles to Cascades}

-In the above we have identified the scenarios where model ensembles outperform or underperform solitary models.
+In the above we have identified the scenarios where ensembles outperform or underperform single models.
 Specifically, ensembles are not an ideal choice when only a small amount of computation is allowed.
-In this section, we show that by simply converting an ensemble to a cascade, one can significantly reduce the computation without hurting the accuracy and outperform solitary models in all computation regimes.
+In this section, we show that by simply converting an ensemble to a cascade, one can significantly reduce the computation and outperform single models in all computation regimes.

-Given an input example, we need to apply all the models in an ensemble.
-This can be wasteful for inputs where a subset of models are enough to classify the example correctly.
-Unlike ensembles, we sequentially apply models in a cascade to the input example.
-The prediction is progressively aggregated and early exit is allowed once the prediction is determined to be correct with high likelihood.
-The total computation is substantially reduced if we can accurately determine when to exit from cascades.
+Applying an ensemble is wasteful for easy examples where a subset of models will give the correct answer.
+Cascades save computation via early exit - potentially stopping and outputting an answer before all models are used.
+The total computation can be substantially reduced if we accurately determine when to exit from cascades.
 For this purpose, we need a function to measure how likely a prediction is correct.
-This function is termed \emph{confidence} and we give more details in Sec.~\ref{sec:confidence-func}.
+This function is termed \emph{confidence} (more details in Sec.~\ref{sec:confidence-func}).
 A formal procedure of cascades is provided in Algorithm~\ref{algo:cascades}.
+Note that our cascades also average the predictions of the models having been used so far.
+So for examples where all models are used, the cascade effectively becomes an ensemble.